claire-west/svstudio-manual/docs/workspace/layout.md

 Buttons for opening the various [side panels](side-panels.md).

 ### Workspace Navigation
-Aside from using the scrollbars on the bottom and left borders, you can conveniently navigate in all directions using ++"modifier key"+mouse-wheel++ combinations.
+Aside from using the scrollbars on the bottom and right borders, you can conveniently navigate in all directions using ++"modifier key"+mouse-wheel++ combinations.

 |Shortcut|Description|
 |---|---|